hantsy/jakartaee11-sandbox/docs/vt.md

 ManagedScheduledExecutorService scheduledExecutor;
 ```

-Alternatively, Jakarta Concurrency 3.1 allows managed resources to be injected using custom CDI `@Qualifier` annotations.
-When specifying the `qualifiers` attribute on the resource annotations, these resources can be injected with type-safe `@Qualifer`s in CDI beans like other normal CDI beans.
+Alternatively, Jakarta Concurrency 3.1 allows managed resources to be injected using CDI `@Inject`.
+To differentiate the above virtual thread aware managed resources from the built-in managed resources, you can use custom CDI `@Qualifier` annotations to qualify them.
+When specifying the `qualifiers` attribute on the resource annotations, these resources can be injected with type-safe `@Qualifer' in CDI beans like other normal CDI beans.

 For example, create a custom `@Qualifier` annotation: